Effects of Food Waste

 Agricultural practices such as mono-cropping have also compounded biodiversity loss.
 The mass rearing of livestock for consumption and the use of pesticides in crop production has also significantly contributed to nitrogen, phosphorous, and chemical pollution in streams, rivers, and coastal waters thus affecting marine life.

-- Wastage of the 1/3 of the world fertile land areas
+2. Wastage of 1/3 of the world fertile land areas

 According to research, the produced but unconsumed food accounts for approximately 1.4 billion hectares of land, constituting almost 1/3 of the planet’s agricultural land.
 By looking at this from a well thought analytical angle, the world is wasting 30 percent of the world’s fertile land which could be used for other meaningful purposes such as environmental research.